Ilfracombe, Queensland: Education

 Ilfracombe State School is a government primary (Prep-6) school for boys and girls at 20 McMaster Drive (23.4890°S 144.5046°E).
 In 2018, the school had an enrolment of 10 students with 2 teachers (1 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).
 It is organised into multi-age classes.

-There is no secondary school in Ilfracombe.
-The nearest secondary schools are Longreach State High School in neighbouring Longreach to west and Barcaldine State High School in neighbouring Barcaldine to the east.
+There are no secondary schools in Ilfracombe.
+The nearest government secondary schools are Longreach State High School (to Year 12) in neighbouring Longreach to west and Barcaldine State School (to Year 12) in neighbouring Barcaldine to the east.
 As some parts of the locality of Ilfracombe are a long distance by road from these schools, other options are distance education and boarding schools.

 Amenities

 Ilfracombe Post Office is at 20 Main Avenue.
 The Longreach Regional Council operates a public library at the post office using the Rural Libraries Queensland service.
 The library offers public access to Wi-Fi.

+The Sacred Heart War Memorial Catholic Church is at 2 Main Street (Landsborough Highway, 23.49035°S 144.50991°E).

 Other attractions and facilities in the town include swimming pool, a 14-hole golf course, racecourse and caravan park.